lrodrz/lrodrz.github.io/index.markdown

 <p><b>Picture:</b> The Bakersfield Fox Theater in Bakersfield, CA. My Hometown </p></div>
 <!-- must put the p and div at the end of the sentence here  -->

-<h2><u>A Kind Welcome: </u></h2>
+<h2><u>Welcome to Larry's Blog</u></h2>

-Welcome to the blog!
-I launched this blog on March 27, 2022.
-This blog is intended to document my journey as a computational biophysicist and theoretical computational chemist.
-Here I plan to document my research and career progress.
-To learn more about me, please visit the "About Me" tab on the header bar of this website.
-I have also segmented my main research areas into separate pages that can be accessed from the header bar.
+I launched this blog on March 27, 2022 to document my journey as a computational biophysicist and theoretical computational chemist.
+Here I share research and career updates, explain topics I am learning, and keep a chronological record of my work.
+To learn more about me, visit the "About Me" page.
+My main research areas remain available as topic pages in the header.

-<h2><u>Comments live! and Welcome!: </u></h2>
+<h2><u>Join the Conversation</u></h2>
-As of December 2025, I have enabled comments on my blog posts via the <a href="https://utteranc.es/" target="_blank" rel="noopener noreferrer">Utterances</a> repository.
-If you would like to leave a comment on any of my blog posts, please feel free to do so!
-I welcome all constructive criticism and feedback and am excited to engage with the community.
+Comments are available on blog posts through <a href="https://utteranc.es/" target="_blank" rel="noopener noreferrer">Utterances</a>.
+Constructive criticism, questions, and feedback are welcome.

 <h2><u>Featured Picture: </u></h2>
 <!-- picture paragraph -->